oblivio-, oblivi-

 (Latin: to forget, forgetfulness)

-A memory charm or spell in the Harry Potter books that makes someone forget.
+A spell to erase an individual's mind or recollections: An obliviate is a memory charm in the Harry Potter books that makes someone forget.

 A Muggle is a term, sometimes used in a pejorative manner, from the fictional Harry Potter series of books that refers to a human who is a member of the non-magical community.

-2. The act or an instance of forgetting; total forgetfulness or unawareness.
+2. The act or an instance of forgetting; total forgetfulness or unawareness: After working steadily for two days straight, Thomas fell into a state of oblivion and slept soundly for 12 hours.

-2. Sometimes such people simply lack awareness of something or someone.
+Sometimes oblivions simply lack awareness of something or someone.

 oblivious (adjective), more oblivious, most oblivious